benoitgrasset/life-game/README.md

 This is a Create React App application.
 You need to use npm to launch it.

+## Rules

+It is a cellular automaton, and was invented by Cambridge mathematician John Conway.

+- Each cell with one or no neighbors dies, as if by solitude.
+- Each cell with four or more neighbors dies, as if by overpopulation.
+- Each cell with two or three neighbors survives.

+- For a space that is empty, Each cell with three neighbors becomes populated.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).